-5.5.1 Virtual environments
+5.6.1 Virtual environments

-Work inside a virtual environment instead of the default environment directly.
-This way, when you install a Python module, it only gets created inside a virtual environment that can be easily deleted and you do not pollute the default one.
-Only the needed modules are being worked on and the environment is not bloated.
+Working inside a virtual environment is considered a best-practice.
+This way, when you install a Python module, it only gets created inside a virtual environment which can be easily deleted, and you do not pollute the default one.